BowenWong/EntityFrameworkDebugVisualizations/README.md

     context.ShowVisualizer();

-The first extension method just produces a string with a textual representation of the entities tracked by the context, while the second visualizes the entities and their relations graphically (as presented in the screenshot above).
+The first extension method just produces a string with a textual representation of the entities tracked by the context, while the second visualizes the entities and their relations graphically as presented in the screenshot above.

-The graphical version is implemented as a DebuggerVisualizer.
-At the moment there is no easy (packaged) way to install it.
+The graphical version is also implemented as a DebuggerVisualizer.
+At the moment there is no easy, packaged way to install it.
 You'll either have to download the source, compile it and copy the assemblies manually or just copy the assemblies after NuGet has installed the package.

 There also is a [NuGet package](https://www.nuget.org/packages/EntityFrameworkDebugVisualization/) to install the project assemblies.